 Call us for a free quote at 1-800-837-5520

 Travel is widely recognized as the most common cause of bed bug infestations.
 Often unbeknownst to the traveler, bed bugs will hitchhike on people, clothing, luggage, or other personal belongings and be accidentally transported to other properties.

 Bed bugs are extremely proficient at going unnoticed by humans.
-Being small, wingless insects with flattened bodies, they can hide in tight, secluded spaces that are often out of sight, such as behind headboards or deep in upholstered furniture.
+As small, wingless insects with flattened bodies, they can hide in tight, secluded spaces that are often out of sight, such as behind headboards or deep in upholstered furniture.

 Their flat bodies also help to protect them from being smashed if one of their hosts rolls over onto them in the middle of the night.

 Although bed bugs prefer to remain hidden, they will move out of their hiding spaces to feed when a host is nearby.
-But, even then, bed bugs are cautious about their actions.
+But even then, bed bugs are cautious about their actions.
 To avoid detection, the reddish-brown insects typically wait until the middle of the night before beginning their quest for a blood meal and moving towards a host.
 When they bite, they inject their victim with a mild anesthetic to help them go unnoticed while they feed.

-Alongside food poisoning and lost luggage, worry about bed bugs is a top concern for travelers.
+Alongside food poisoning and lost luggage, bed bugs are a top concern for travelers.

 Another common cause of bed bugs is the popularity of second hand furniture.
 Bed bugs can often be introduced to a property when an infested piece of furniture is brought into a home or business.

-Likewise, rented furniture can also be to blame if it is rented to a property where bed bugs are present and then inadequately inspected upon their return and rented again.
-Bed bugs can survive for many months without a blood meal so simply isolating an infested piece of furniture will not get rid of bed bugs.
+Likewise, rented furniture can also be to blame if it is rented to a property where bed bugs are present and then inadequately inspected upon its return before being rented again.
+Bed bugs can survive for many months without a blood meal, so simply isolating an infested piece of furniture will not get rid of bed bugs.

-Homeowners often unintentionally bring furniture into their homes by picking up discarded furniture on the curb and bringing it into their homes.
+Homeowners and renters often unintentionally bring bed bugs into their homes by picking up discarded furniture and bringing it into their homes.
 Not all infested items that are thrown out are marked as being bed bug-infested.

-Inspect Bed - When you arrive at your hotel, carefully inspect the bed you will be sleeping in by pulling back the sheets and closely examining the mattress seams for any signs of bed bugs.
+Inspect Bed - When you arrive at your hotel, carefully inspect the bed you will be sleeping in by pulling back the sheets and closely examining the mattress and box spring seams for any signs of bed bugs.
 These signs may include living or dead bed bugs, which are the size of an apple seed, or black fecal smears, which can look like a permanent marker stain or trail.

-Keep Luggage Away From Bed - Lessen the likelihood of bed bugs hitching on to your luggage by placing as far away from your hotel bed as possible.
+Keep Luggage Away From Bed - Reduce the likelihood of bed bugs hitching on to your luggage by placing it as far away from your hotel bed as possible.
 Store luggage in the bathroom or another location a safe distance from the bed.
 Rentokil Steritech research conducted during 9,000 bed bug services in hotels over a year-long period indicates that bed bugs were isolated to 5 key areas on or near the bed in more than 75% of cases.